 - Take the GRE exam

-Applicants are strongly encouraged to gain research experience with a Pharmaceutical Sciences Graduate Program faculty member before applying.
+Applicants are strongly encouraged to gain research experience with a Pharmaceutical Sciences and Molecular Medicine Graduate Program faculty member before applying.
 Admission in to the PhD program is competitive, and students are expected to be strong academically as well as having and established interest in research.
-Students accepted into the concurrent degree program will be admitted to the PhD program in Pharmaceutical Sciences contingent upon their satisfactory completion of the PharmD degree and other outlined requirements.
+Students accepted into the dual degree program will be admitted to the PhD program in Pharmaceutical Sciences and Molecular Medicine contingent upon their satisfactory completion of the PharmD degree and other outlined requirements.